kakawait/hugo-tranquilpeak-theme/docs/user.md

 **ATTENTION** there is no limitation on key structures and each keys will be converted as tag attributes.

-Futhermore, even if previous syntax is still supported (`customJS = ["js/myscripts.js"]`), you can't mix both new and old syntax.
+Furthermore, even if previous syntax is still supported (`customJS = ["js/myscripts.js"]`), you can't mix both new and old syntax.

 #### Integrated services